-The current archdiocese-wide review - called the "parish planning initiative" -- was launched in late 2010 by Chaput's predecessor, Cardinal Justin Rigali, who retired in September.
+The current archdiocese review - called the "parish planning initiative" - was launched in late 2010 by Chaput's predecessor, Cardinal Justin Rigali, who retired in September.

 Last year, as part of a pilot project, the parishes whose mergers were announced Sunday were grouped by proximity into five small groups, or "parish pastoral planning areas."
 In each, priests and parish lay leaders were asked to assess the health of the churches and the needs of the local Catholic community.

-"These [parishes] were not picked randomly," said Monsignor Arthur Rodgers, head of the archdiocese's new strategic planning committee.
-Instead, they were identified by clergy as struggling because of a glut of nearby churches, or because they no longer served the ethnic group for which they were created many decades ago.
+"These [parishes] were not picked randomly," said Msgr.
+Arthur Rodgers, head of the archdiocese's new strategic planning committee.
+Instead, they were identified by clergy as struggling because of a glut of nearby churches, or because they no longer served the ethnic group for which they were established many decades ago.

 The five churches in Manayunk - all within earshot of one another's bells - are a "blatant manifestation" of unneeded parishes, Rodgers said in a recent interview.
 "One had just one baptism last year."

-After months of self-study, each of the five groups in the pilot project recommended to the committee - comprised of archdiocesan personnel and the four auxiliary bishops - which parishes should survive or close.
+After months of self-study, each of the five groups in the pilot project recommended to the committee - comprising archdiocesan personnel and the four auxiliary bishops - which parishes should survive or close.

-"It's a fairly demanding process," said Miller.
+"It's a fairly demanding process," Miller said.
 "But what will come out of it will be the church of the 21st century."

-In anticipation of the emotions he knew would greet Sunday's announcement, Zlock has already scheduled a "day of mourning" on Saturday at St. Mary's and a similar event at St. Lucy's next Sunday.
+In anticipation of the emotions he knew would greet Sunday's announcement, Zlock has already scheduled a "day of mourning" on Saturday at St. Mary's and a similar event at St. Lucy's on Sunday.

-All the parishes of the archdiocese now belong to one of 44 parish planning areas.
-Each will be asked in the months ahead to "examine their viability and assess whether they possess the resource . . . to remain sustainable and vibrant faith communities."
+Each of the parishes of the archdiocese now belongs to one of 44 parish planning areas.
+All will be asked in the months ahead to "examine their viability and assess whether they possess the resources . . . to remain sustainable and vibrant faith communities."